-The FRDTR QPI instruction utilizes all four IO lines to input the instruction code so that only two clocks are required, while the FRDTR instruction requires that the byte-long instruction code is shifted into the device only via IO0 line in eight clocks.
+The FRDTR instruction in QPI mode utilizes all four IO lines to input the instruction code so that only two clocks are required, while the FRDTR instruction requires that the byte-long instruction code is shifted into the device only via IO0 line in eight clocks.
 In addition, subsequent address and data out are shifted in/out via all four IO lines unlike the FRDTR instruction.
-Eventually this operation is same as the FRQDTR QPI, but the only different thing is that AX mode is not available in the FRDTR QPI operation.
+Eventually this operation is same as the FRQDTR in QPI mode, but the only different thing is that AX mode is not available in the FRDTR operation in QPI mode.

-The sequence of issuing FRDTR QPI instruction is: CE# goes low \rightarrow Sending FRDTR QPI instruction (4-bit per clock) \rightarrow 24-bit address interleave on IO3, IO2, IO1 & IO0 (8-bit per clock) \rightarrow 6 dummy clocks (configurable, default is 6 clocks) \rightarrow Data out interleave on IO3, IO2, IO1 & IO0 (8-bit per clock) \rightarrow End FRDTR QPI operation by driving CE# high at any time during data out.
+The sequence of issuing FRDTR instruction in QPI mode is: CE# goes low \rightarrow Sending FRDTR instruction (4-bit per clock) \rightarrow 24-bit address interleave on IO3, IO2, IO1 & IO0 (8-bit per clock) \rightarrow 6 dummy clocks (configurable, default is 6 clocks) \rightarrow Data out interleave on IO3, IO2, IO1 & IO0 (8-bit per clock) \rightarrow End FRDTR operation in QPI mode by driving CE# high at any time during data out.

-If the FRDTR QPI instruction is issued while a Program/Erase/Write Status Register cycle is in progress (WIP=1), the instruction will be rejected without any effect on the current cycle.
+If the FRDTR instruction in QPI mode is issued while a Program/Erase/Write Status Register cycle is in progress (WIP=1), the instruction will be rejected without any effect on the current cycle.